 In 1961, train driver Harry Deterling, along with seven family members and 19 other citizens, drove a train through the Berlin Wall at full speed, calling it the "last train to freedom," accelerated the locomotive to full power and managed to break the wall.
 They all came out unscathed.
 Staaken station, the last frontier opened until then, would be covered like the rest of the country.
 Deterling began his journey with total normality.

-She stopped at all the stations she was due and finished at 8.30 pm.
+She stopped at all the stations she was due to and finished at 8.30 pm.
 But unlike all his routines, once he arrived in Staaken, he didn't stop as he had to.
 His coalman began to work at full speed and the train could reach 80 kilometers per hour.
 He crossed the box office wall and moved on.
 The guards there could only get out of the way and shoot a few bullets, but none of them reached a target.
 The railroad tracks were closed so that no one else would repeat Deterling's "accident.

 The equilibrist 1963

 In 1963, East German acrobat Horst Klein crossed a high-voltage cable across the Berlin Wall.
-It fell off the tightrope, but landed in the west.
+It fell off the tightrope but landed in the west.
 Horst Klein was a recognized anti-communist, who infuriated the East German government.
 He was forbidden to appear in circuses, which was devastating to his profession as a professional trapeze artist.
 So Klein decided to escape.
 He chose to flee through the power lines linking the city.
 Klein climbed onto an electricity pole and jumped over the large porcelain insulator in the cable.

 He was terrified.
 Klein knew that if he touched the tower and the cable at the same time, it would turn to ashes.
 He climbed on the cable and slid 64 meters to another insulator.
 Klein jumped into a second tower and looked down.
-Klein slid another 27 meters, and then began to untangle a rope he had wrapped around his chest.
+Klein slid another 27 meters and then began to untangle a rope he had wrapped around his chest.
 He threw the rope down the cable and tried to descend to the west side.
 Unfortunately, his hands had fallen asleep in the cold outside of 14 degrees).
 Klein lost the rope and fell 12 meters.
 He managed to land a few meters inside the western border.
 Klein's fall knocked him unconscious for three hours.
 When he woke up, he shouted for help.
 A woman listened to him and called the police, who took Klein to the hospital.

 Water scooter 1968

 Engineering student Bernd Böttger managed to escape underwater.
-On a starry night in September 1968, he dragged himself half a metre below the surface of the water on a scooter designed by him, powered by an auxiliary bicycle engine.
-His journey continued for 22 kilometres until the Danish ship "Gedser Rev" picked him up.
+On a starry night in September 1968, he dragged himself half a meter below the surface of the water on a scooter designed by him, powered by an auxiliary bicycle engine.
+His journey continued for 22 kilometers until the Danish ship "Gedser Rev" picked him up.
 Böttger further developed his invention for the market.
 Four years after his escape, Böttger accidentally drowned while diving with friends on the Spanish coast.

-Ulrich Kujat of Thuringia built a one-man submarine (said to have been accompanied by his wife) in his garage, but a design error, and the escape of the submarine would have ended badly.
+Ulrich Kujat of Thuringia built a one-man submarine (said to have been accompanied by his wife) in his garage, but a design error and the escape of the submarine would have ended badly.
 Kujat was discovered before his escape and was in prison for four years without daring to escape.

 The Strelzyk and Wetzel families sewed a hot air balloon of 1000 square meters of fabric.
 When they left for West Germany in September 1979, they were the first to venture into the air.
 Successfully: shortly thereafter, the four adults and four children landed safely in Bavaria.